 Every good learning theory needs practical application.
 So, what are the implications of this theory and how does CTML help us design better eLearning courses?
 In many ways, it brings us back to the basics of good design.

-- If the learner is selecting a limited portion of the audio and visual message, be sure to emphasize and concentrate on what is most important.
+- Due to the limited capacity of working memory, be sure to emphasize and concentrate on what is most important.

-- If the learner is organizing and structuring knowledge to build a coherent model, then present the multimedia message in a transferable structure (for example, comparing the characteristics of two concepts is a comparison structure that can help build accurate mental models).
+- Present the multimedia message in a transferable structure to make it easier for learner’s to organize and structure the knowledge.
+This facilitates building a coherent mental model.
+For example, comparing the characteristics of two concepts is a comparison structure that can help build accurate mental models.